 Adsense publishers are used to hearing the importance of following Google’s policies.
-Yet so many of them, whether intentionally or not, commit offenses that jeopardize their accounts.
-Such offenses, if taken too far, can seriously damage your ability to monetize from Adsense.
+Yet so many of them, whether intentionally or not, commit offences that jeopardize their accounts.
+Such offences, if taken too far, can seriously damage your ability to monetize from Adsense.

-A good way to deal with such issues is to be aware about the different Adsense ads violations and this blog sheds light on the same.
+A good way to deal with such issues is to be aware of the different Adsense ad violations and this blog sheds light on the same.

 This may be the very first rule in the ad tech industry, but it seems like for every 10 publishers who adhere to this rule, 20 more are applying sneaky tactics to get those coveted clicks.
 Because of this, it is one of the most common Ads Violations.
 How many times have you clicked your own ads telling yourself you’re interested in them?
 Or perhaps you get sneaky by logging in from another IP address pretending to be someone else and clicking on your own ads.